-This is a well priced product and it is discounted on Amazon from time to time.
+This is a well priced product and it is available on Amazon when I checked.
 Bikes with a heavy flywheel like you get with this bike can cost up to $1200 more than you pay for this bike.

 It doesn’t have a lot of features but what it does do it does very well – giving you a bike you can get busy working out on – getting and staying fit and burning calories while staying in the comfort of your home avoiding the snow and bad weather or saving the trip to the gym.